nselby/nselby.github.io/_posts/2017-03-15-The-Michael-Brown-Incident-Revisited.md

 <img width="600px" border="0" src="https://nselby.github.io/assets/img/wilson_tweet.png" />

 For some reason, Ms. Yates seems to think that anyone had suggested that Officer Wilson had claimed Mr. Brown had initially drawn Officer Wilson’s pistol from its holster.
-This is not the case, and the drawing of the pistol is irrelevant to the subsequent for its control.
+This is not the case, and the drawing of the pistol is irrelevant to the subsequent struggle for its control.

 Yet anger has risen.